 Howard is thankful that he trusted Dr. Jonsson to manage his heart failure in this new way.

-“I haven’t felt better in years,” he says.
+“I haven’t felt better in years,” he said.

 More stories about the heart